 Climate change touches everything, which means I cast a wide net.
 I've covered everything from extreme weather to politics to art to science to—most importantly—solutions.
+I’ve also manage to squeeze in some stories on conservation and Flat Earthers because why not.

 I spent four years at Climate Central working as a newsroom Ben Zobrist.
 In addition to writing, I helped bring WXshift, a daily weather site with a side of climate, into existence.
 I also managed our social media and daily website operations, helped set strategic goals for the organization and whipped up the occasional GIF.